American Pillar Arborvitae® - Fast Growing Privacy Hedge -

 The Full Speed a Hedge®, American Pillar Arborvitae is finally a truly fast growing arborvitae.
 Imagine easily planting a 1 to 2 foot tall plant and after the first year planted, it begins growing at least 3 feet each year!
-According to its grower and developer, the American Pillar does just that.
+According to its grower and developer, this variety of the Thuja occidentalis does just that.
 Space at 2.5 to 3 feet apart for a hedge in just 2 to 3 years.

 This is the fastest growing privacy hedge evergreen tree that we have seen in years.
 Before, the Thuja Green Giant was the best, but it grows much taller and wider.